frederic-perez/AmE-dictionary/data/dictionary.md

 __axle__ _n_
 __azure__
 __B & E__ :two::hammer: _Somebody did a B&E on you._
+__babblermouth__ A person who talks too much, often telling secrets to other people.
 __baboon__
 __babushka__ _n_ A headscarf tied under the chin, typical of those traditionally worn by Russian women.
 __baby blue__ _n_ :camera: